jesc19/quantum-computing/README.md

-# quatum-computing
+# quantum-computing
-Basic introductory codes to quatum computing using Python and Qiskit
+Basic introductory codes to quantum computing using Python and Qiskit

+# 1.-Grover algorithm

 Grover algorithm is one of most famous simples codes in quantum computing, due to the fact that it shows the adventages of quantums algorithms over the classical .